Stablity & Starvation Issues

 How the "keepalive" mechanism works/what is the reason for the starvation

-The "no keep alive" means that your peripheral did not respond to the keep alive, which takes place each second (unless configured differently), and in that case it would try and resend the packet.
-If there is not response it would try again (1 original attempt+ 2 retried), and if this attempt fails- the Marshall link would be deemed broken and the pairing process (the establishment of communication between the VPOST/VPOSM and your charger) would be re-initiated.
+The "no keep alive" means that your peripheral did not respond to the keep alive, which occurs every second (unless configured otherwise), and in that case, it would try to resend the packet.
+If there is no response, it would try again (1 original attempt 2 retried), and if this attempt fails, the Marshall link would be deemed broken.
+The pairing process (the establishment of communication between the VPOST/VPOSM and your charger) would be re-initiated.

-In some cases, the starvation is causes by poor task handling, or by having an extensive file-writing (unrelated to the Marshall log writing) as while a file is being written all task are halted as to not corrupt the flash.
+In some cases, starvation is caused by poor task handling or by extensive file writing (unrelated to the Marshall log writing).
+While a file is being written, all tasks are halted to prevent corruption of the flash.

-In addition, the starvation could be due to your peripheral doing things not related to Marshall, causing it to not respond to the Marshall task in time.
+In addition, the starvation could be due to your peripheral doing tasks unrelated to Marshall, causing it not to respond to the Marshall task in time.

-Can I increase the time between keepalive/ would that solve the starvation issue?
+Can I increase the time between keepalives?
+Would that solve the starvation issue?

 The SDK is made to work best with a keepalive of 1 second, and increasing the keepalive to a higher amount won't solve the issue of starvation- it would just take much longer to realize there's some issue with the communication.
-We don't recommend having it be set to more than 5 seconds.
-For example, if you'd have it configured to 30 seconds, it would take 3*30= 90 seconds for the SDK to realize there's an issue, and in that time the VPOST may appear as if it's "frozen"/unresponsive and confuse consumers.
-Have the keep alives take place each second are not the thing which is overloading the processor, as the issue is that the task does not get enough priority to start with.
+We don't recommend having it set to more than 5 seconds.
+For example, if you had it configured to 30 seconds, it would take 3*30=90 seconds for the SDK to realize there's an issue, and in that time, the VPOST may appear "frozen"/unresponsive, confusing consumers.
+Having keepalives occur every second is not what's overloading the processor; the issue is that the task doesn't get enough priority to start with.

-Should I have the keepalives written in the logs?
+Should I have the keepalives logged?
 Would you be aware of any issues with them if they do not appear?

-You can have them written in the logs but they would just make it really hard to read as you get a keepalive (and a response to it) every second, so in an hour-long log you'd have at least 3,600 records.
-The "debug level dump moderate" means that only the important information would be logged, such as the pairing process, transactions, statuses, starvation warning etc., so if you'd have an issue with keepalives/packets going missing- you'd get the same warning/information in the "debug level dump moderate " logging versus " debug level dump all".
-Bottom line- I would highly recommend using "debug level dump moderate" instead of "debug level dump all".
+You can have them written to the logs, but they would make it really hard to read, since you get a keepalive (and a response to it) every second.
+In an hour-long log, you'd have at least 3,600 records.
+The "debug level dump moderate" means that only the critical information would be logged, such as the pairing process, transactions, statuses, starvation warning etc., so if you'd have an issue with keepalives/packets going missing- you'd get the same warning/information in the "debug level dump moderate " logging versus " debug level dump all".
+Bottom line, I would highly recommend using "debug level dump moderate" instead of "debug level dump all".